-- conditions imposed on us by the FDA or any foreign regulatory authority regarding the scope or design of our clinical trials; - delays in recruiting and enrolling patients or volunteers into clinical trials; - delays in obtaining, or our inability to obtain, required approvals from institutional review boards or other reviewing entities at clinical sites selected for participation in our clinical trials; - insufficient supply or deficient quality of our product candidates or other materials necessary to conduct our clinical trials; - lower than anticipated retention rate of subjects and patients in clinical trials; - · negative or inconclusive results from clinical trials, or results that are inconsistent with earlier results, that necessitate additional clinical study; - · serious and unexpected drug-related side effects experienced by subjects and patients in clinical trials; or - failure of our third-party contractors to comply with regulatory requirements or otherwise meet their contractual obligations to us in a timely manner.
+- · conditions imposed on us by the FDA or any foreign regulatory authority regarding the scope or design of our clinical trials; - · delays in recruiting and enrolling patients or volunteers into clinical trials; - delays in obtaining, or our inability to obtain, required approvals from institutional review boards or other reviewing entities at clinical sites selected for participation in our clinical trials; - · insufficient supply or deficient quality of our product candidates or other materials necessary to conduct our clinical trials; - · lower than anticipated retention rate of subjects and patients in clinical trials; - negative or inconclusive results from clinical trials, or results that are inconsistent with earlier results, that necessitate additional clinical study; - serious and unexpected drug-related side effects experienced by subjects and patients in clinical trials; or - failure of our third-party contractors to comply with regulatory requirements or otherwise meet their contractual obligations to us in a timely manner.

 Clinical trials require sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the trial protocol, the proximity of patients to clinical sites, the availability of effective treatments for the relevant disease and the eligibility criteria for the clinical trial.
 Delays in patient enrollment can result in increased costs and longer development times.
 We previously experienced delays in patient enrollment for our Phase II clinical trial of ispronicline in persons with MCI.
 In that trial, we limited the eligible patient population to persons whose condition was sufficiently severe to qualify for a diagnosis of MCI, but not severe enough to qualify for a diagnosis of dementia.
-Similarly, in our planned Phase II clinical trial of ispronicline as a stand-alone treatment for mild Alzheimer's disease, we plan to limit the eligible patient population to persons diagnosed with Alzheimer's disease, but whose condition has not yet progressed from the mild stage of Alzheimer's disease to the moderate stage.
-As a result of these inclusion limits, we could experience delays in recruitment for that Alzheimer's disease trial similar to those that we experienced in our MCI trial.
-In addition, our planned design of that trial would require some of the Alzheimer's disease patients to be assigned randomly into a dosing group that would receive placebo instead of ispronicline.
+Similarly, in our planned Phase II clinical trial of ispronicline as a stand-alone treatment for mild Alzheimer's disease and our planned Phase II clinical trial of ispronicline as an add-on therapy to a currently approved treatment for mild to moderate Alzheimer's disease, we plan to limit the eligible patient population.
+In our trial of ispronicline as a stand-alone treatment, we plan to limit the eligible patient population to persons diagnosed with Alzheimer's disease, but whose condition has not yet progressed from the mild stage of Alzheimer's disease to the moderate stage.
+In our trial of ispronicline as an add-on therapy, we plan to limit the eligible patient population to persons diagnosed with Alzheimer's disease of the approved treatment for between six and 18 months.
+As a result of these inclusion limits, we could experience delays in recruitment for one or both of these trials similar to those that we experienced in our MCI trial.
+In addition, our planned design of the trial of ispronicline as a stand-alone treatment would require some of the Alzheimer's disease patients to be assigned randomly into a dosing group that would receive placebo instead of ispronicline.
 Those patients would not receive any medication for the duration of the trial.
 As a result, Alzheimer's disease patients or their caregivers may be unwilling or unable to give informed consent to participate in the trial, which would result in delays in patient enrollment.
 Our failure to enroll patients in a clinical trial could delay the completion of the clinical trial beyond our current expectations.
 In addition, the FDA could require us to conduct clinical trials with a larger number of subjects than we have projected for any of our product candidates.
-We may not be able to enroll a s
+We may not be able to enroll a sufficient number of patients in a timely or cost-effective manner.
+Furthermore, enrolle